wilabcnit/wilab-aud-in-cf-mmimo/README.md

 ```
 ./script
 ```
-The script will generate the datasets and train the network.
+The script will generate training, validation, and test datasets.
+The network will be trained using the training dataset and evaluated using the validation and test datasets.

 We tested the network on the server with
 RAM 128 GB